KamauGilbert/loan_default_prediction_model/README.md

 📈 I will continuously update the repository with every progress made.

-🚀 I plan to deploy the model locally using FastAPI or Flask for easy accessibility and testing.
+🚀 I plan to deploy the model locally using FastAPI, Streamlit or Flask for easy accessibility and testing.